wazuh/wazuh-documentation/source/user-manual/kibana-app/features/query-configuration.rst

   - Osquery
   - AWS

-By clicking on the *Log collection* configuration, the loaded configuration is shown:
+By clicking on the *Log collection* configuration, the active configuration is shown:

 .. image:: ../../../images/kibana-app/features/query-configuration/logcollector-query.png
   :align: center